dapr/dapr-shared/docs/using-dapr-ambient/README.md

   --wait
 ```

-Note that you create a new namespace calles `dapr-system`.
+Note that you create a new namespace called `dapr-system`.

 ## Installing Dapr Components

 In this section, we will be install two Dapr Building block: [Publish and Subscriber](https://docs.dapr.io/developing-applications/building-blocks/pubsub/pubsub-overview/) and [State Management](https://docs.dapr.io/developing-applications/building-blocks/state-management/state-management-overview/).
 All Building Blocks will use [Redis](https://redis.io/) for their purposes.

 So before deploying our applications let's configure these components to connect the Redis instance that we created before.